Classification of Kratom

 Although it shares similarities with opioids, kratom is not an opioid.
 Additionally, kratom is not scheduled as a controlled substance in the United States and is not considered a drug.

 This does not mean kratom is legal throughout the country or does not come with risks.
-Abusing any substance can lead to health problems and addiction, especially if you mix it with other compounds.
+Substance abuse can lead to health problems and addiction, especially if you mix it with other compounds.

 - Prozialeck, W. C., Jivan, J. K., & Andurkar, S. V. (2012).
 Pharmacology of kratom: an emerging botanical agent with stimulant, analgesic, and opioid-like effects.
 Journal of Osteopathic Medicine, 112(12), 792-799.